By Lauri Hennessey, League of Education Voters CEO

 - UNESCO Parent Resources for distance learning: There are many of you who will be able to adjust your schedules and work from home.
 And maybe you don’t want your children to fall too far behind.
 Recently, the United Nations Educational, Scientific, and Cultural Organization (UNESCO) has provided information for you, outlining where you can get help with distance learning.

-- Companies across the country are offering free subscriptions to certain online learning platforms, which are compiled in this Google document.
+- Companies across the country are offering free subscriptions to certain online learning platforms, which are compiled in a Google document.

 - Science Tots is offering free online programs for children ages 3-8.